KUNJAN6902/CorrelationMatrix_In_PowerBI/README.md

 - process to use custom visualization in PowerBI desktop<br />
 - correlation Analysis of data features<br />

-For this I have used Mr. Siddharth Mehta's article posted on https://www.mssqltips.com<br />
+For this I have referred Mr. Siddharth Mehta's article posted on https://www.mssqltips.com<br />
 Link for the article is mentioned at the end of readme file.

 ## Correlation Analysis & Matrix :<br />